aleph2c/miros/docs/_sources/zero_to_one.rst.txt

     :target: _static/md_eve.pdf
     :align: center

-.. admonition:: hint
+.. admonition:: translation

-  Eve is the "event processor".
   The if-elif clauses, represented by the people in the story, exist within each of the state functions.
-These if-elif clauses only become active when the event processor calls its function with an internal event, represented by one of the people in the story.
+These if-elif clauses only become active when the event processor (Eve) calls its function with an internal event, represented by one of the people in the story.

   Tara, the "target state" is used by the event processor when it is searching a statemachine to see which state handles an external event.
 Since the event processor calls the function and change's its target state while it is searching through a statemachine, we say that Eve rules over the people and Tara the "explorer spirit".

 .. raw:: html